ShuklaGroup/SAXS-guidedAdaptiveSampling/README.md

 ## Reference
 Please refer to the following manuscript for more method details.

-Zhao, C. & Shukla, D. SAXS-guided enhanced unbiased sampling for structure determination of proteins and complexes.
-Sci.
-Rep. (2018).
-Under review.
+Zhao, C. and Shukla, D. SAXS-guided enhanced unbiased sampling for structure determination of proteins and complexes.
+Scientific Reports 2018, 8, 17748.

 Please feel free to reach out to us if you have any questions (diwakar.shukla@shuklagroup.org).